 Not all leads are equal.
 Prioritize your leads based on your sales approach.
 Some companies have detailed lead scoring that includes key demographics and behaviors.
 Many other companies use simple A/B/C or hot/warm/cold categories.
 Find an approach that works for your type of organization and is manageable.
 If it gets too complicated, then it’s less likely to be effective.

 Follow Up with Your Leads…Quickly and Often

-Marketing automation is one way to keep the momentum going during the follow up process.
-There are various platforms ranging from sophisticated software that integrates with customer relationship management (CRM) systems to free email marketing platforms such as MailChimp (depending on number of contacts and email volume) that offer triggered email campaigns.
+Marketing automation is one way to keep the momentum going during the follow-up process.
+There are various platforms ranging from sophisticated software that integrates with customer relationship management (CRM) systems to free email marketing platforms such as MailChimp (depending on the number of contacts and email volume) that offer triggered email campaigns.